The plot of Don Giovanni in a minute:

 As Don Giovanni tries to seduce newlywed Zerlina, his past catches up with him when jilted ex-lover Donna Elvira starts to sabotage his every move.
 She teams up with Anna, Ottavio, and Zerlina's husband Masetto to teach Giovanni a lesson, which forces him to make a run for it.
 While on the run, Giovanni is confronted by the ghost of Anna's father.
 In jest, Giovanni invites the ghost to his house for dinner — to his surprise, the ghost actually does attend.
 The gates of hell open up and swallow a defiant Don Giovanni, sentencing him to eternal punishment for his immorality.

-Outside the Commendatore's palace at night, Leporello grumbles about his duties as servant to Don Giovanni, a nobleman.
-Soon Giovanni appears from the palace, being chased by Donna Anna, the soon-to-be-married woman he has tried to seduce.
+Outside the Commendatore's house at night, Leporello grumbles about his duties as servant to Don Giovanni, a nobleman.
+Soon Giovanni appears from the house, being chased by Donna Anna, the soon-to-be-married woman he has tried to force himself on.
 The Commendatore (Anna's father) enters and challenges Giovanni to a duel.
 Giovanni kills the old man and runs away.

 Anna enters with fiancé Don Ottavio and discovers the Commendatore's dead body.
 Beside herself with grief, she makes Ottavio swear vengeance on the mysterious man who killed her father.